widok/widok/docs/chapters/04-build-process.md

 - ``$ProjectName-fastopt.js``
 - ``$ProjectName-launcher.js``

-The former is the whole project including dependencies within a single JavaScript file, while the latter contains a call to the entry point (see also chapter on [applications](#entry-point)).

-It would be safe to concatenate these two files and ship them to the client.
+The former is the whole project including dependencies within a single JavaScript file, while the latter contains a call to the entry point.
+It is safe to concatenate these two files and ship them to the client.

 ## Production releases
-Scala.js uses the Google Closure Compiler to apply code optimisations.
+Scala.js uses Google's [Closure Compiler](https://developers.google.com/closure/compiler/) to apply code optimisations.
 To create an optimised build, use the ``fullOptJS`` task:

 ```bash
 $ sbt fullOptJS